Beulaville, North Carolina: Recreation

 Situated 4 mi east of the meandering Northeast Cape Fear River, Beulaville offers much in the way of outdoor recreation.
 There are two boat landings on the Northeast Cape Fear River within a 7 mi radius of town.
 The communal landing at Hallsville, which had, for centuries, been used by locals for activities ranging from baptisms to bonfires, has been closed off to the public.
-The other landing is located west of Beulaville, off Highway 24, half way to Kenansville.
+The other landing is located west of Beulaville, off Highway 24, halfway to Kenansville.
 Several golf courses can also be found near Beulaville and in the greater Duplin area.

 Within the town limits there are three public parks providing a variety of recreational needs, to include the William Ray Humphrey Athletic Park, a ballpark converted from the former elementary school's recreational fields.
 The park, located behind the Beulaville Municipal Complex, boasts three baseball fields, two tennis courts, two outdoor basketball courts, and the John Hargett indoor gymnasium.